 Electricity connection for vessels

-Connecting to shore-provided electricity reduces the impact of vessels on the surrounding environment by allowing the auxiliary engines to be shut down, which reduces noise and air pollution.
-Ports of Stockholm offers electricity connection at several quays in Stockholm.
-Vessels that are renovated to enable shore-provided electricity connection can receive a grant of SEK 1 million.
-Read more about the electricity connection grant
+Connecting to onshore power supply reduces the impact of vessels on the surrounding environment by allowing the auxiliary engines to be shut down, which reduces noise and air pollution.
+Ports of Stockholm offers onshore power supply at several quays in Stockholm.
+Vessels that are renovated to enable onshore power supply can receive a grant of SEK 1 million.
+Read more

 Managing black and grey water, sewage